Recent from talks

 Danielle Deadwyler

 Danielle Deadwyler (born May 3, 1982) is an American actress.
-Deadwyler earned critical acclaim for her roles in The Harder They Fall (2021), as Mamie Till in Till (2022), and as a conflicted mother in The Piano Lesson (2024).
-She received British Academy Film Award and Screen Actors Guild Award nominations for Till, and a second SAG nomination for The Piano Lesson.
+She earned critical acclaim for her roles in The Harder They Fall (2021), as Mamie Till in Till (2022), and as a conflicted mother in The Piano Lesson (2024).
+Deadwyler received British Academy Film Award and Screen Actors Guild Award nominations for Till, and a second SAG nomination for The Piano Lesson.

-Deadwyler was born on May 3, 1982, in Atlanta, Georgia and raised in Southwest Atlanta.
+Deadwyler, who is of African American heritage, was born on May 3, 1982, in Atlanta, Georgia and raised in Southwest Atlanta.
 She is the daughter of a legal secretary and a railroad supervisor and has three siblings.
 Deadwyler graduated from Grady High School (now Midtown High School) and then Spelman College with an undergraduate degree in History and African American Studies.
-She received a Master's of Arts in American Studies from Columbia University and another master's degree in creative writing at Ashland University in 2017.
+She earned a Master's of Arts in American Studies from Columbia University and another master's degree in creative writing at Ashland University in 2017.

 Deadwyler began her career appearing on stage productions, including Charlotte's Web, The Real Tweenagers of Atlanta, and most notable playing the role of Lady in Yellow in For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf at the True Colors Theater in Atlanta in 2009.
 Deadwyler received positive reviews for leading performance in Alliance Theatre's The C.A.
 Lyons Project.
 On Atlanta stage, she appeared in the Pulitzer Prize-winning play Clybourne Park at Aurora Theater, portrayed an actress injured doing Shakespeare in Smart People at True Colors Theater, and played multiple roles in The Temple Bombing at the Alliance Theater.